Godot-Languages-Support/godot-lang-support/README.md

 ### By method
 - ⚙️ Module
 - 🧩 GDExtension
-- 🏄 "Surfs" on another language
+- 🏄 "Surfs" in another language
 - 🏰 Sandboxes the code

 ### By editor support